Something to consider after a divorce is whether or not you and your children will be protected in the event of the death of your ex-spouse.

 If you don’t currently have life insurance in force and your divorce decree requires you to purchase life insurance, you might be up against some time restrictions.
 Traditional term policies will take up to 4-6 weeks to get approved and sometimes longer.
 For many, this timeline won’t work.

-By avoiding the medical exam, you can have life insurance in-force between 48 hours up to 10 business days depending on the carriers.
-Check out our post for a comprehensive review on the no physical exam life insurance companies.
+By avoiding the medical exam, you can have life insurance in force between 48 hours and up to 10 business days, depending on the carriers.
+Check out our post for a comprehensive review of the no-physical-exam life insurance companies.

 These policies are an excellent way to get life insurance coverage fast.
 If you have severe health complications or several pre-existing conditions, they are a perfect way to get life insurance that you wouldn’t be able to be approved for otherwise.

 But these policies do come with some pitfalls that you should know about.
 The first is that a no-exam policy is going to be more expensive than a policy that requires you to go through a health exam beforehand.